AlexanderSchuetz97/jni-simple/README.md

 This feature is enabled by default!
 Adds support for some types in the rust standard library.

-If you wish to compile your library/launcher app without the rust standard library then disable default features.
+If you wish to compile your library/launcher app without the rust standard library, then disable default features.

 ### loadjvm
 This feature is not enabled by default!